MonashDeepNeuron/HPC-Training/src/chapter3/login.md

 [jasparm@m3-login2 ~]$
 ```

-Once you are here, you are ready to move on.
+Once you are done and want to logout, just type `exit`.
+This will close the connection.